Small Aviation in Russia Suffocated by Certification: There are Standards, but No Aircraft

 Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia

-How to Create "Light Aviation in Russian" — The Industry Is Ready, a Step from Regulators Is Needed
+How to Create "Light Aviation in Russian": The Industry is Ready, a Step from Regulators is Needed

-The state should confirm standards according to a separate procedure and control them, but the main laboriousness in the development of standards and responsibility for them will be transferred to the industry participants themselves.
+The state must confirm standards according to a separate procedure and control them, but the main laboriousness in the development of standards and responsibility for them will be transferred to the industry participants themselves.

 Alexey Rogozin, General Director of the Union of Aircraft Manufacturers of Russia